greenimpala/backbone-list/README.md

 });
 ```

-The generated JSON is an array of top level items.
-Composite items may have a `children` property which is an array of nodes.
+The generated JSON is an array of top level nodes.
+Composite items may have a `children` property which should contain an array of nodes.

 ```json
 [